EvanMcBroom/lsa-whisperer/README.md

 cmake --build .
 ```

-MSV1_0 CLI will link against the static version of the runtime library which allows the tool to run as a standalone program on other hosts.
+The `msv1_0-cli` utility will link against the static version of the runtime library which allows the tool to run as a standalone program on other hosts.

 ## Functions